Nibleash/NLP_Sentiment_Analysis/README.md

 ## Tokenization using BERT pre-trained model

-For tokenisation and classification, we used the *bert-base-uncased*, which is a pretrained model on English language using a masked language modeling (MLM) objective.
+For tokenization and classification, we used the *bert-base-uncased*, which is a pretrained model on English language using a masked language modeling (MLM) objective.
 It has 110M parameters and a size of ~9GB (GPU RAM).
 Also, regarding the tokenized vector size, we chose to keep the default token size for BERT: 128.

 To specify the aspect-term to the model, we tokenize the following: